JinLi711/UIA/Yelp/NLP for Yelp/analysis_plan.md

     * “this food is amazing why did it only cost me [NUM] dollar it s great”
     * this turns plurals into singulars, changes the verbs to normal present tense.
 Removes prefixes and suffixes basically.
     * Note that this may shift the meaning of the word.
 For example, the word "unhappy" would be converted to "unhappy".
+    * Also note that I'm not sure if this is able to deal with compound words (or if we even want to deal with compound words).
+Example of a compound word: moonlight.

 7. Replace all delimiters with spaces.
     * For example, '\n', '\t'.